nicolaspanel/numjs/README.md

 ### Convolution

-`convolve` function can be used to compute the discrete, linear convolution of two multi-dimensional arrays.
+`convolve` and `fftconvolve` functions can be used to compute the discrete, linear convolution of two multi-dimensional arrays.

 Example:
 ```js